 This free offer to groups is really valuable and allows you to check if an individual has had any disclosures of criminal activity.
 If a disclosure is highlighted then we will work with you, respecting confidentiality, to risk assess the individual's involvement in your group.
 Any information relating to offences does not prevent an individual joining your group.
 In each case the Head of Local Groups will support you to complete a risk assessment to determine what relevance any offence has on the role and the involvement the individual is to have.
 We recommend that all committee members have a criminal record check carried out but, as a minimum, the Designated Person and two others should have a check done.

-There are three types of criminal record checks depending on which country your group is in.
+There are three types of criminal record checks depending on which country your group is in:

-- England and Wales: Disclosure and Barring Service (DBS). - Northern Ireland: Access NI. - Scotland: Protecting Vulnerable Groups (PVG).
+• England and Wales: Disclosure and Barring Service (DBS)

+• Northern Ireland: Access NI

+Scotland: Protecting Vulnerable Groups (PVG)

-We use an umbrella body to process checks on our behalf - Security Watchdog part of Capita plc.
-We ask all new Designated Persons for groups in England, Wales and Northern Ireland to accept their terms and conditions of use which are emailed to you.
-You can accept with a simple reply.
+We use an umbrella body to process checks on our behalf - Security Watchdog/eBulk part of Capita plc.
+We ask all new Designated Persons for groups in England, Wales and Northern Ireland to accept their terms and conditions of use (e.g. managing individual's data safely), which are emailed to you; you can accept with a simple reply that you agree.